the-turing-way/the-turing-way/project_management/personas.md

 ## Reference:

 - This personas.md file has remixed and reused material from the [Open Leadership Framework GitHub repository](https://github.com/mozilla/open-leadership-framework/blob/master/personas.md) shared at the [Mozilla Open Leadership training](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/), License: [CC-BY-SA](https://creativecommons.org/licenses/by/4.0/).
+- The original draft was written by Rachael Ainsworth reviewed by Kirstie Whitaker and Malvika Sharan (the git history was lost in transferring file, this author history will be removed after regaining the git log)